 - Assistance in case of notifications of data breaches.

 We represent you before the data protection authorities.
-Your expert in case of any questions relating to dealings with data protection authorities in Germany or to general data protection issues is Attorney Olga Stepanova.
+Your experts in case of any questions relating to dealings with data protection authorities in Germany or to general data protection issues are Attorney Olga Stepanova and Attorney Patricia Jechel.
 The easiest way to reach us is by e-mail (email@example.com) or by phone (+49 (0)69 76 75 77 80).
 Please do not hesitate to contact us with any questions.

 "Privacy Law": Recent blog posts